 - A few varieties of hydrangeas have color that is extremely difficult to change, such as Pia, which wants to stay pink.
 The way to change the color to these more complicated varieties is to alter the soil chemistry.
 These soil additives should be applied four to six months before blooming begins.

 - If your soil is alkaline (more common in Contra Costa), then the color will naturally be pink/lavender.
 To change the color to blue, add Master Nursery HYDRA BLUE Aluminum Sulfate.
 Hydra Blue should be applied at a rate of 1 Tbsp. to ¼ cup, depending on the age and size of the plant.
-Make three applications, starting late fall, and going through winter (December, January and February).
+Make three applications, starting fall, and going through winter (November, December, January).

 - If your soil is acidic, the color will naturally be blue.
 To change the color to pink, add Dolomitic Lime (or Superphosphate where available).
 Dolomitic Lime should be applied two to three times during late fall and winter.
 Sprinkle 3-4 cups around the base of a large shrub.
 It is almost impossible to add too much lime, but too little will give disappointing results.
 It is common for blooms on a hydrangea shrub to be several colors – from pink to lavender to blue.
 This is especially true the first year the hydrangea is planted and after the soil chemistry is altered.